Dark-Light-20/Codember2024/README.md

 # Codember2024

-Repo for solutions of Codember 2024 edition
+This repo contains the code solutions of Codember 2024 edition.
+Initlially the solutions are made with JavaScript.